Jetboil Minimo Review

 Although the MiniMo will work with any standard isobutane canister, Jetboil sells its own canisters in multiple sizes.
 Standard Jetboil Jetpower isobutane fuel canisters are available in 100g, 230g, and 450g.
 For four-season camping, you can also use the Jetboil Jetpower 4-Season Fuel Blend which makes preparing hot meals in winter easier and more efficient.

 Petforu Ultralight Portable Outdoor

-The Petforu Ultralight Portable Outdoor Camping Stove offers some of the features of larger camping stoves in a tiny package.
+The Petforu Ultralight Portable Outdoor Camping Stove offers some of the features of larger camping stoves but in a tiny package.
 The ultralight element is only 0.4 pounds and folds down to an incredibly compact size for transport.

 Fameley Lightweight Folding Wood & Fuel Stove

-MSR have long been an industry leader, and are well-respected by outdoor enthusiasts who appreciate the reliability of these camp stoves.
-The MSR MicroRocket Stove is MSR’s smallest stove, and weighs just 73 g (2.6oz.) yet will bring one liter of water to boil in only 3.5 minutes.
+MSR has long been an industry leader and is well-respected by nature enthusiasts who appreciate the reliability of these camp stoves.
+The MSR PocketRocket 2 Stove is MSR’s smallest stove and weighs just 73 g (2.6oz.).

-It comes with a hand-held Piezo igniter for quick startup.
-While the MicroRocket Stove isn’t as stable or as quick to boil as larger models, if you’re looking to shave weight from your pack, this stove is a great option.
+It’s easy to use with a fully adjustable flame and will bring one liter of water to a boil in only 3.5 minutes.
+While the PocketRocket 2 Stove isn’t as stable or as quick to boil as larger models, if you’re looking to shave weight from your pack, this stove is a great option.